dlarregui/snowflakedatasharing/README.md

 ## Create the Integration User

-We’ll start with creating a worksheet in Snowflake by navigating to Projects > Worksheets, and click the the + icon to create a new SQL worksheet.
+We’ll start with creating a worksheet in Snowflake by navigating to **Projects > Worksheets**, and click the the + icon to create a new SQL worksheet.

 ![Alt text](https://github.com/dlarregui/snowflakedatasharing/blob/4506abcbe2547e16d9210b4afad84d8d25095b49/image%20(5).png)